 Methods to Set Up MongoDB to MySQL Integration

 There are many ways of loading data from MongoDB to MySQL.
 In this article, you will be looking into two popular ways.
-In the end, you will have a good understanding of each of these two methods.
+In the end, you will understand each of these two methods well.
 This will help you to make the right decision based on your use case:

 Prerequisites